MicrosoftDocs/learn/learn-pr/azure/understand-regression-ml/includes/2-what-is-regression.md

 ### Easy to extrapolate

-Regressions make it easy to extrapolate (make predictions for values outside the range of our dataset).
+Regressions make it easy to extrapolate--make predictions for values outside the range of our dataset.
 For example, it's simple to estimate in our previous example that a nine year old will have a temperature of 40.5°C. Caution should always be applied to extrapolation: this model would predict that a 90 year old would have a temperature nearly hot enough to boil water.

 ### Optimal fitting is usually guaranteed